 Banyan Treatment Center Pompano Clinical Team have experience with a variety of therapies to ensure that patients receive truly customized care.
-We use evidenced-based treatment that incorporate effective practices on all our patients.
+We use evidenced-based treatment that incorporates effective practices on all our patients.
 We understand what a complex disease addiction is and take pride in having a variety of comprehensive and unique programs for our patients to participate in during their recovery process.

 Traditionally The 12-Step model of treatment follows the original Alcoholics Anonymous methodology.
 This is a common form of addiction and substance abuse treatment, used by about 74% of treatment programs.
 The main ideology behind the 12-steps is to use others in the program to help each other abstain from substances and that healing cannot be completed alone but with the use of a higher power.

 Acceptance and Commitment Therapy (ACT) is a type of psychotherapy that helps you accept the difficulties.
-ACT is a mindfulness based therapy and theorizes that the greater well-being can be attained by overcoming the negative thoughts and feelings that may have build up from past experiences.
+ACT is a mindfulness based therapy and theorizes that the greater well-being can be attained by overcoming the negative thoughts and feelings that may have built up from past experiences.
 During ACT, behaviors and thought processes are taken a close look into and then to assist you in reducing avoidant coping styles.
 ACT also addresses your commitment to making changes, and what to do about it when you can’t stick to your goals.

 Whether it is an overwhelming emotion, a situation you have zero control over, or a personality trait that is hard to change, accepting it can allow you to move forward.
 Obsessing, worrying and playing things over and over will keep you stuck.
 We see often that constantly asking “why” can leave you helpless.
 ACT invites you to accept the reality and work with what you have.
 Acceptance and Commitment Therapy is not typically used as a form of long term treatment, but it can be helpful for those short term, who suffer with depression, anxiety and many other psychological disorders.